 My old post on calls-to-action attracted a number of comments asking for advice on my readers’ current website design.
 I am not a professional web designer, so the only way I can find the best solution is by experimenting and testing.
-So I decided to review two simple methods that can help you identify who […]
+Yet, effective conversion rate optimization can boost your revenue, so it is worth every […]

 Website Design Tips by Ann Smarty

 Coming up with a web design - and implementing it properly - is insanely stressful.
 You have so much to worry about: branding, functionality, look, feel, useability, social optimizations, in-page SEO, building up on Google...just the color can have a huge impact on the final result.
 Is it any wonder that “custom website design” is within the top #1000 keywords on Google.
 Or that often website owners will spend more time and money on the perfect design than almost anything else.
 It isn’t just a matter of design, but of first impressions.
 You are judged based on your website, and how it looks and feels is critical.

 How do you make sure the first impression you give is a good one?
 You start by creating a solid, well designed site that acts as the face of your brand, and you go from there.
 While some might follow trends in popularity, those tend to ebb away over time.
 Are black and white designs as popular as they were ten years ago?
 No, but they might be again.
 It is better to go with something evergreen and timeless, and aim to make a site that is clean, functional, attractive, and reflects your brand strategy.

 In this section we will cover all things website design, from practical tips to ways to incorporate tools like watermarks into your visual content for better traffic.
 We will also look at useability testing, proper SEO in design, laying a foundation that will help you in promoting later, the latest and greatest website design tools, and more.

 Subscribe for email updates on new posts, so you can stay on top of the latest industry and website design tips.